 Cloud Insights

 ThousandEyes Cloud Insights can increase monitoring coverage into your cloud native infrastructure inventory, topology, and traffic.
-With monitoring capabilities that augment Cloud and Enterprise Agent tests, ThousandEyes Cloud Insights offers end-to-end visibility for services and applications deployed in cloud native environments.
+With monitoring capabilities that augment Network & App Synthetics tests, ThousandEyes Cloud Insights offers end-to-end visibility for services and applications deployed in cloud native environments.

 Why Cloud Insights?

-While you can monitor services and applications deployed in the cloud using IP-based methods, you only have visibility up to the entrypoint of your cloud environment.
+While you can monitor services and applications deployed in the cloud using IP-based methods, you only have visibility up to the entry point of your cloud environment.
 Within the cloud environment, visibility can be limited, making it challenging to identify and troubleshoot issues.
-With ThousandEyes Cloud Insights, not only can you navigate and explore the assets deployed in your cloud environment, but you can also visualize your monitoring coverage of these assets and trigger test creation on demand.
-Additionally, traffic flow analysis enables the discovery of new assets and dependencies.
+With ThousandEyes Cloud Insights, not only can you navigate and explore the assets deployed in your cloud environment, but you can also visualize your monitoring coverage of these assets.
+Additionally, traffic flow analysis enables the discovery of new assets and dependencies, and the traffic patterns between assets (currently available for AWS environments only).

 1. Cloud networks are highly virtualized.

 Traditional IP-based network data gathering methods are less effective for monitoring in virtualized environments because physical network elements are managed by virtualization software services.
-Because cloud networks are highly virtualized, IP-based methods can only discover IP addresses for the AWS overlay network.
-These IP addresses are dynamic and cannot be easily triangulated to an AWS specific infrastructure element.
-For example, SNMP for on-premise networks provides network infrastructure metrics to measure the health of network related assets.
-However, the network infrastructure health is less relevant in AWS because physical network elements are managed by AWS as a service.
+Because cloud networks are highly virtualized, IP-based methods can only discover IP addresses for the cloud overlay network.
+These IP addresses are dynamic and cannot be easily triangulated to a cloud-specific infrastructure element.
+For example, SNMP for on-premises networks provides network infrastructure metrics to measure the health of network related assets.
+However, the network infrastructure health is less relevant in a cloud environment because the cloud-based network elements are managed by the cloud as a service.

 2. Cloud networks are highly dynamic.

 Cloud networks are automated and configuration files are generated.
 Once appropriately configured, networks can auto scale, leading to new network or server instances being deployed automatically via auto scaling groups based on load.
 A manual configuration change can have unintended upstream impact to dependent services.
-When used alongside ThousandEyes Cloud and Enterprise Agents views, you can time-correlate these configuration changes with network availability and performance metrics.
+When used alongside ThousandEyes Network & App Synthetics views, you can time-correlate these configuration changes with network availability and performance metrics.

-Using multiple AWS accounts is a best practice as it provides a natural billing boundary for costs, isolates resources for security, gives flexibility for individuals and teams.
-Cloud networks often need to span cross AWS accounts to connect instances together.
-Understanding and troubleshooting cross AWS account networking can become highly complex.
-Using your AWS account details, ThousandEyes Cloud Insights builds a network map of various services connecting together, which saves you time in understanding and maintaining a live view of your cloud network.
+Using multiple cloud accounts or subscriptions is a best practice as it provides a natural billing boundary for costs, isolates resources for security, and gives flexibility for individuals and teams.
+Cloud networks often need to span across accounts/subscriptions to connect instances together.
+Understanding and troubleshooting cross account/subscription networking can become highly complex.
+Using your cloud account/subscription details, ThousandEyes Cloud Insights builds a network map of various services connecting together, which saves you time in understanding and maintaining a live view of your cloud network.
 This also helps you more rapidly troubleshoot connectivity failures.

 How Can Cloud Insights Help?